fsaltunyuva/CMPE360-Project8-Three.js/README.md

 shaders or create your own by using online repositories, e.g. https://shaderfrog.com.

 > [!TIP]
-> For learning more interactive, you can see Three.js tutorial [here](https:/threejs.org/) which give you many interactive examples [here](https://threejs.org/examples/).
+> For learning more interactive, you can see Three.js tutorial [here](https:/threejs.org/) which give you many interactive [examples](https://threejs.org/examples/).

 You will create a scene that concept’s art gallery museum and there will be some objects according to art gallery museum concept.